CASA-Goes-Lab/PSU-MDESops/README.md

 ### Step 2: Install pkg-config, cairo, and libxml2

-All of these packages are dependencies that have a more involved process than using pip.

-`pkg-config` and `cairo` are the dependencies required for `pycairo`.
+These packages are dependencies required to install `pycairo`.
+This is key for the later installation of `python-igraph`, which DESops uses to plot graphs.

 Both `pkg-config` and `cairo` can be installed at once.
 Depending on your operating system, you can follow the steps on this [website](https://pycairo.readthedocs.io/en/latest/getting_started.html) to properly install these dependencies.

-### Poetry Installation:
+### Step 3: Install Poetry:

+You can use pip to properly install `poetry`.
+Run the following command:

+    $ pip install --user poetry

+### Common Error: Operating device does not recognize pip

+Sometimes pip requires a different command depending on your operating system.
+If the command above did not work, try the following alternatives:

+    $ python3 -m pip install --user poetry

+    $ python3 -m pip install --user poetry

+Different installation methods are available on the [poetry](https://python-poetry.org/) website if needed.

+### Step 4: Install DESops:

+Make sure you are in the same working directory as the `poetry.lock` file.
+This should be located where you cloned the repository.

-The package can be installed using [poetry](https://python-poetry.org/) and running the command:
+DESops can be installed using [poetry](https://python-poetry.org/) and running the command:

     $ poetry install